pickyourtrail_logo

 • From Kuta: It is approximately 33.4 kilometres from Kuta and takes about 1 hour and 40 minutes to drive here.
 If you prefer a scooty or motorbike journey, it is roughly 35 kilometres long and takes around an hour.

-Since it’s right in the city centre, Ubud Art Market is super easy to find.
+Since it’s right in the city centre, Ubud Art Market is very easy to locate.
 Many visitors use it as a starting point to explore nearby spots like the famous Ubud Water Palace.

 Note: The timings may vary depending on the traffic.